 - When your baby isn’t around, try putting all their food on one plate instead of two separate ones.

-- If you’re going to be gone for a while and your baby can be unsupervised, try feeding them the meal before leaving.
+- If you’ll be gone for a while and your baby can be unsupervised, try feeding them the meal before leaving.

 - Provide a small snack before you leave if your child seems hungry.